OpenLocalizationTestOrg/azure-docs-pr-test.pt-BR/articles/active-directory/develop/GuidedSetups/active-directory-mobileanddesktopapp-ios-use.md

             }
         }  catch let error as NSError {

-            // interactionRequired means we need to ask the user to sign-in.
+            // interactionRequired means we need tooask hello user toosign-in.
 This usually happens
-            // when the user's Refresh Token is expired or if the user has changed their password
+            // when hello user's Refresh Token is expired or if hello user has changed their password
             // among other possible reasons.

             if error.code == MSALErrorCode.interactionRequired.rawValue {